 - When do you cough?
 Is it worse when you exercise?

-- Are you coughing up phlegm (mucus)?
+- Are you coughing up anything?
 What colour is it?
+Is there any blood?

 - Do you feel ill?
-Do you have a fever, weight loss or sweats?
+Do you have a high temperature (fever), weight loss or sweats?

-- Have you lost weight, coughed up blood, been in contact with anyone with TB or travelled abroad recently?
+- Have you been in contact with anyone with TB or travelled abroad recently?

 - Do you smoke?